Natural Golden Pearlescent Pigment Wholesale

 Zhejiang Coloray Technology Development Co., Ltd.

-Zhejiang Coloray Technology Development Co., Ltd. is professional Natural Mica Pearlescent Pigment Manfuacturer and natural mica Pigment factory, factory was founded in 2008, focusing on the research and development of cosmetic grade effect pigment for more than 10 years, The company has won many awards, including high-tech enterprise, provincial science and technology enterprise, provincial research and development center, provincial intelligent factory, etc. In 2017, the company was listed on KOSDAQ (stock code: 900310).
+Zhejiang Coloray Technology Development Co., Ltd. is reliable China Natural Golden Pearlescent Pigment supplier and Natural Golden Pearlescent Pigment company , factory was founded in 2008, focusing on the research and development of cosmetic grade effect pigment for more than 10 years, The company has won many awards, including high-tech enterprise, provincial science and technology enterprise, provincial research and development center, provincial intelligent factory, etc. In 2017, the company was listed on KOSDAQ (stock code: 900310).

 The company is located in the national high-tech industrial park - Deqing Moganshan High-tech Zone.
 In the core circle of the Yangtze River Delta economic zone, which is a pleasant city with a geographical location and beautiful natural environment, once selected by the New York Times as the eighteenth place in the world worth visiting.
 Coloray's factory is located in the picturesque Moganshan High-Tech Zone in Deqing, where we are making beautiful colors.